High-top

 The high-top is a shoe that extends slightly over the wearer's ankle.
-It is commonly an athletic shoe, particularly for basketball.
+It is commonly used for sports, particularly basketball.
 It is sometimes confused with the slightly shorter mid-top, which typically extends no higher than the wearer's ankle.
 High-tops also should not be confused with shorter-length boots such as ankle boots, since high-tops usually refer to athletic shoes, although can also refer to other above-ankle shoes such as some hiking boots.
+Some dress and casual shoes may also be high-tops.

-Converse All-Stars, Nike Air Forces 1, 2, and 3, Reebok Freestyle, Reebok BB4600, Nike Air Yeezy and Foggia Hi LTD from Fila are examples of high top sneakers.
-Others include skateboarding sneakers, such as the Vans Vault Hi Fi LX which are quite supportive to the wearer's ankles and are useful to those with hypermobility and fallen arches.
+Converse All-Stars, Air Jordans, Nike Air Forces 1, 2, and 3, Reebok Freestyle, Reebok BB4600, Nike Air Yeezy and Fila Foggia Hi LTD are examples of high top sneakers.
+Others include skateboarding sneakers, such as the Vans Vault Hi Fi LX.
+High-tops are supportive to the wearer's ankles and are useful to those with hypermobility and fallen arches.

-Design

-While most high-top sneakers take the form of either the Converse All-Stars or Nike Air Forces 1, 2, and 3, high-top CVO (Circular Vamp Oxford) cover the ankle and also have a circular vamp.
-They come in both lace up and slip-on, thought the slip-on version is very rare.
-In British English these would be high-top plimsolls again either in lace up or slip-on.
-Various manufacturers and models exist, including Keds, Pro-Keds, and Converse.
-These exist for all genders and all age ranges.
-The shoes have recently come back in style in 2014, especially white ones.

-Some dress and casual shoes may also be as high-tops.